solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

     ON lt.x = rt.x;
     ```

-5. In the execution plan, you should notice the use of a `Parallel Hash Full Join`.
+5. In the execution plan, notice the use of a `Parallel Hash Full Join`.

     ![Alt text](media/parallel_full_outer_join.png)

-6. In previous versions of PostgreSQL, you would see a regular `Hash Full Join`.
+6. In previous versions of PostgreSQL, a regular `Hash Full Join` would be shown.

     ![Alt text](media/02_parallel_hash_full_join_14.png)